-Guided Learning Hours 56 hours Total Qualification 100 hours Time

-Learning Outcomes; Assessment Criteria;

-The Learner will: The Learner can:

-Understand fundamental concepts relating to hardware and software 1.1 Describe the functions of a computer system 1.2 Describe a range of computer systems or justify the use of a type of computer system for a particular purpose 1.3 Define the term 'hardware' 1.4 Describe the purpose or characteristics of computer hardware 1.5 Define the term 'software' 1.6 Identify categories of software 1.7 Describe types of application software or justify the use of application software or justify the use of application software or justify the use of system software for a particular purpose 1.8 Describe types of system software or justify the use of system software for a particular purpose 1.9 Describe types of utility software for a particular purpose
+Guided Learning Hours 56 hours Total Qualification Time 100 hours Time earning Outcomes; ne Learner will: Assessment Criteria; The Learner can: 1.
+Understand fundamental concepts relating to hardware and software 1.1 Describe the functions of a computer system 1.2 Describe a range of computer systems or justify the use of a type of computer system for a particular purpose 1.3 Define the term 'hardware' 1.4 Describe the purpose or characteristics of computer hardware 1.5 Define the term 'software' 1.6 Identify categories of software 1.7 Describe types of application software or justify the use of application software for a particular purpose 1.8 Describe types of system software or justify the use of system software for a particular purpose 1.9 Describe types of utility software or justify the use of utility software for a particular purpose

-2. Understand the characteristics of hardware 2.1 Describe internal components of computer hardware components 2.2 Describe the components of a central processing unit (CPU) 2.3 Describe the functions of a CPU 2.4 Explain the function of the fetch-decode-execute cycle 2.5 Describe how hardware components communicate with each other 2.6 Identify units of measurements of computer storage 2.7 Describe a range of computer storage media or justify the use of a type of storage media for a particular purpose 2.8 Describe a range of input devices or justify the use of a type of input device for a particular 2.9 Describe a range of output devices or justify the use of an output device for a particular purpose 3.
-Understand how data is 3.1 Describe how data is represented by binary represented in a computer 3.2 Describe how data is represented by ASCII system 3.3 Describe how data is represented by Unicode 3.4 Explain how encryption can be used to represent 3.5 Explain how compression can facilitate the 2.6 Explain the purpose of pumber systems 2.7 Explain the bipary number systems 3.8 Demonstrate addition or subtraction of binary numbers 3.9 Demonstrate an understanding of two's complement 3.10 Explain the hexadecimal number system 3.11 Demonstrate conversion between decimal, binary or hexadecimal numbers 3.12 Describe how images are represented in a computer system 3.13 Describe how sound is represented in a computer system and transmission of images or sound 3 15 Define the term 'digital logic' 3 16 Explain the nurnose and operation of logic dates
+2. Understand the characteristics of hardware 2.1 Describe internal components of computer hardware components 2.2 Describe the components of a central processing unit (CPU) 2.3 Describe the functions of a CPU 2.4 Explain the function of the fetch-decode-execute cycle 2.5 Describe how hardware components communicate with each other 2.6 Identify units of measurements of computer storage 2.7 Describe a range of computer storage media or justify the use of a type of storage media for a particular purpose 2.8 Describe a range of input devices or justify the use of a type of input device for a particular purpose 2.9 Describe a range of output devices or justify the use of an output device for a particular purpose 3.
+Understand how data is 3.1 Describe how data is represented by binary represented in a computer 3.2 Describe how data is represented by ASCII system 3.3 Describe how data is represented by Unicode 3.4 Explain how encryption can be used to represent data 3.5 Explain how compression can facilitate the storage and transmission of data 3.6 Explain the purpose of number systems 3.7 Explain the binary number system 3.8 Demonstrate addition or subtraction of binary numbers 3.9 Demonstrate an understanding of two's complement 3.10 Explain the hexadecimal number system 3.11 Demonstrate conversion between decimal, binary or hexadecimal numbers 3.12 Describe how images are represented in a computer system 3.13 Describe how sound is represented in a computer system 3.14Explain how compression can facilitate storage and transmission of images or sound 3.15 Define the term 'digital logic' 3.16 Explain the purpose and operation of logic gates